 Since both involve cameras with remote viewing, this list will help with both, but you should think about what matters to you most; viewing live as it happens or recording.
 The latter often requires a subscription, though an alternative is an onboard memory card.

-Nanny cams need to be viewed with sense; checking in to see a crying child might distress you but your nanny might be out of view because they’re already heating the milk which will stop the tears.
+Nanny cams need to be viewed with sense; checking in to see a crying child might distress you but your babysitter might be in the next room heating the milk which will stop the tears.
 If you’re inclined to this kind of worst-case thinking, a multi-camera pack may alleviate it by letting you see more.

 The Blink Mini makes a great nanny cam thanks to its compact size and unobtrusive aesthetic.
 Atop that the camera offers a good quality HD camera which works night and day and the unit houses a tiny speaker so you can communicate via two-way-talk.
 Obviously this isn’t a camera for hiding completely, though you can disable the record light via the app; the small size plays better into the theory that people behave better when they know they’re being watched.
 You can record clips to a Blink subscription plan ($3/£2.50 a month), or to a USB stick (opens in new tab) via an optional Blink Add-On Sync Module if you prefer; it’s a good choice to have.

 It doesn’t hurt one bit that Blink (an Amazon company) seem to have priced the camera aggressively and offer great package deals as well as comprehensive Alexa integrations.